The 12 Labors of Hercules

 Is Hercules God?

-After his death in the fire of Oite, Zeus brought him to Olympus.
-The apotheosis completed the cycle that began with Hercules' 12 feats.
+After his death in the flames of Mount Oeta, Zeus raised him to Olympus.
+His deification completed the cycle that began with the Twelve Labors of Hercules.

 From a man tortured, he became an immortal hero.